electron/electron/docs/api/web-contents.md

   * `frameName` String - Name given to the created window in the `window.open()` call.
   * `options` BrowserWindowConstructorOptions - The options used to create the BrowserWindow.
-They are merged in increasing precedence: options inherited from the parent, parsed options from the `features` string from `window.open()`, and options given by [`webContents.setWindowOpenHandler`](web-contents.md#contentssetwindowopenhandlerhandler).
+They are merged in increasing precedence: parsed options from the `features` string from `window.open()`, security-related webPreferences inherited from the parent, and options given by [`webContents.setWindowOpenHandler`](web-contents.md#contentssetwindowopenhandlerhandler).
     Unrecognized options are not filtered out.
   * `additionalFeatures` String[] - The non-standard features (features not